-PCV doses administered in response to an outbreak are considered additional to those offered during the routine immunisation schedule (see information below).
+PCV doses administered in response to an outbreak are considered additional to those offered during the routine immunisation schedule when given before the age of 12 weeks (see information below).
 A dose of PCV13 or PCV15 is not required if a dose has been given in the last 12 months.